anujshah1003/ML_DL_Interview/README.md

 # ML_DL_Interview

-## Undesratnding Metrics like - Accuracy, ROC, AUC, Precision, Recall, Sensitivity, Specificty, True Positive Rate, False POsitive Rate
+## Understnding Metrics like - Accuracy, ROC, AUC, Precision, Recall, Sensitivity, Specificty, True Positive Rate, False POsitive Rate

-What is Precision and Recall
+What is Precision and Recall?

-What is ROC Curve
+What is ROC Curve?

-What is AUC Curve
+What is AUC?

-What is the best value for ROC curve
+What is the best value for ROC curve?

-What is Precision-Recall Curve
+What is Precision-Recall Curve?

-What is the best value for Precision-Recall Curve
+What is the best value for Precision-Recall Curve?

-What is Senitivity and Specificity
+What is Senitivity and Specificity?

-When to use ROC curve and when to use precision-recall curve which is the better metrics when you have imbalance dataset and why What is ACcuracy
+When to use ROC curve and when to use precision-recall curve?

+which is the better metrics when you have imbalance dataset and why?

+What is ACcuracy?

 In cae of imbalance dataset , does accuracy serve to be a better metric for model evaluation, if not why?

 Links: